 We did a lot of research to try and find out how safe, easy and fun the trip was likely to be before deciding to go to Thailand (and Cambodia and Vietnam).

 We couldn’t find all the information in one place so we have produced this guide to help you understand whether going to Thailand with a baby or toddler is right for your family.

 Before deciding on actual destinations and what we would do with our time in Thailand, we wanted to be sure that it would actually be a safe and enjoyable place to spend time as a family.

 What We Wanted to Know Before We Went to Thailand

-Top of our list of concerns was the health of our little ones.
+Top of our list of concerns was the health of our little ones so the first question we wanted to answer was; is Thailand safe for babies?
 Going to new places where the healthcare is unknown, diseases are different and you don’t speak the language can be a little bit daunting but with the right preparation and planning it shouldn’t be too much of a concern in Thailand.

 Please be aware that we are not healthcare professionals and the information on this page is based upon our own research.

 If you are going to Thailand we recommend that you visit your doctor 2 months before you leave to ensure you have up to date information and have all the necessary immunisations.